Posts

 Scheduling Appointments

 Appointment apps enable clients to schedule appointments without having to call your office.
 The apps automatically email customized confirmations, send reminders, and let clients reschedule on their own.
 They are a convenience to clients and an enhancement to firm websites.
 Appointment apps reduce no-shows and help convert prospects to clients.
 Popular apps include Calendly and Microsoft Bookings.
 For more information, read articles about improving client intake , using appointment apps , and scheduling tips .
 See a comparison chart at MyShingle and check product reviews at Calendly , PC Magazine , and Software Pill .
-See examples of the use of appointment apps at the following law firm websites hosted by Justia : SAMPLE WEBSITES USING APPOINTMENT APPS Jessenia Rosales (Family) - Calendly Fatemi Law Firm (Immigration/Injury) - Squareup Mayor Law Firm (Bankruptcy) - Calendly
+See examples of the use of appointment apps at the following law firm websites hosted by Justia : SAMPLE WEBSITES USING APPOINTMENT APPS Jessenia Rosales (Family Law) - Calendly Fatemi Law Firm (Immigration/Injury Law) - Squareup Mayor Law Firm (Bankruptcy Law) - Calendly

 Using Client Testimonials